UK Solicitor for

 Steven works with fixed fees, and for each job a bespoke proposal is given.

 We typically start at between 1-2% of the overall deal value in calculating a baseline for fees.
-However, sometimes that doesn’t quite work, particularly on deals below £250,000 – so we have a minimum fee of £2,500 plus vat for the smaller deals.
+However, sometimes that doesn’t quite work, particularly on deals below £250,000 – so we have a minimum fee of £3,500 plus vat for the smaller deals.

 However, I’d much rather you give me a call on 0116 3667900 and have a chat about your requirements and how Steven Mather might help.

 Incidentally, we rarely price match other solicitors – simply because the lower priced ones don’t provide the same level of service (or any!).
 However, we will usually be cheaper than ‘proper’ commercial firms (eg those with glass fronted offices, ones in Legal 500, ones that have a ‘coffee menu’… you know the ones).
+Here’s some tips on ‘shopping around’ for business solicitors.

 Next Steps for your Business Sale/Purchase?